 The minimum retention period of the debt by the originator prior to securitization and the minimum retention percentage by originator of debts will be as per the guidelines/regulations issued by the RBI/other regulatory agencies from time to time.
 Also, please refer the table in point 4.
 The Fund will adopt that policy, whichever is stricter.

-6.Minimum retention percentage by originator of debts to be securitized
+6. Minimum retention percentage by originator of debts to be securitized particular scheme of the fund

 Same as point 5 above.